Arthur Cayley: Law career

 Because of the limited tenure of his fellowship it was necessary to choose a profession; like De Morgan, Cayley chose law, and was admitted to Lincoln's Inn, London on 20 April 1846 at the age of 24.
 He made a specialty of conveyancing.
-It was while he was a pupil at the bar examination that he went to Dublin to hear Hamilton's lectures on quaternions.
+It was while he was a pupil at the bar examination that he went to Dublin to hear William Rowan Hamilton's lectures on quaternions.

 His friend J. J. Sylvester, his senior by five years at Cambridge, was then an actuary, resident in London; they used to walk together round the courts of Lincoln's Inn, discussing the theory of invariants and covariants.
-During this period of his life, extending over fourteen years, Cayley produced between two and three hundred papers.
+During these fourteen years, Cayley produced between two and three hundred papers.